What is a Home Warranty and Do You Need It?

 - Fidelity Home National

-Before making any decision, it is important to make sure that you understand all of the specifics.
+Before making any decision, it is important to ensure you understand all the specifics.

 When looking over any type of warranty, you should make sure to do your research and make a list of any questions you may have.